-- 1.6 In addition to the above documents we have also prepared and produced a number of useful and highly valued supplementary planning guidance documents.
+- 1.5 In addition to the above documents we have also prepared and produced a number of useful and highly valued supplementary planning guidance documents.
 These amplify the policies and proposals of the Local Plan.
 Such additional local guidance is considered necessary and for that reason is believed to be consistent with national planning policy.
 The main role of these documents is to clarify and support local policy and it may be taken into account as a material consideration in relation to the determination of planning applications.
-These include the following documents: - Biodiversity and Planning in Epsom & Ewell 2012 - Solar Panel Guidance for Domestic Installation 2011 - Shopfront Design Guide 2012 - Householder Applications 2004 - Single plot and other types of residential infill development 2003 - 1.7 During the period covered by this Programme we anticipate that most of the guidance contained within the above documents will be reviewed as part of the preparation and production of the Design Quality Guide (a new supplementary planning document).
-This new publication will provide detailed supplementary guidance to the design policies contained within the Development Management Policies Document 2015.
-It is anticipated that a draft version of the Design Quality Guide will be subject to public consultation during the second half of 2016.
-Subject to the outcome of that consultation and the agreement of the Licensing and Planning Policy Committee, the Guide could become part of the wider Local Plan during the first quarter of 2017. - 1.8 Following the adoption of the Design Quality Guide we do not anticipate the need to produce additional any supplementary planning documents during the period covered by this Programme.
+These include the following documents: - Biodiversity and Planning in Epsom & Ewell 2012 - Solar Panel Guidance for Domestic Installation 2011 - Shopfront Design Guide 2012 - Householder Applications 2004 - Single plot and other types of residential infill development 2003 - 1.6 During the period covered by this Programme we anticipate that much of the design-related guidance contained within the above documents will be reviewed as part of the preparation and production of the Design Quality Guide (a new supplementary planning document).
+This new publication will provide detailed supplementary guidance to the design policies contained within the Development Management Policies Document 2015. - 1.7 Following the adoption of the Design Quality Guide we do not anticipate the need to produce any additional supplementary planning documents during the period covered by this Programme.